shayannasir/node-chat/README.md

 # node-chat

-This is chat application with the following features:
+This is a chat application with the following features:

 - separate chatrooms
 - sharing geolocation